fongandrew/hydeout/_posts/2017-12-30-Scalable,Secure Blog in AWS.md

 * Cost Effectiveness
   - Fixed costs in this setup is incurred only at Route 53 Hosted zone, which costs $0.5/month for one TLD
   - by using cloudfront we get free https/certification for the domain ,hence does not costs
   - DNS resolution costs are aoided by using Alias record set by pointing to cloudfront distribution

-  - variable costs based on traffic is incurred at
-      - S3 & Cloudfront data out to Internet
+  - variable costs based on traffic is incurred data out to Internet and storage
-      - S3 & Cloudfront data storage cost
-   - Overall all the costs may not exceed $2/month for few thousand hits
+  - Overall all the costs should not exceed $2/month for few thousand hits